azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![Translator Text API Key and URL](./images/TTKeyUrl.png)

-Use the same Notebook as before and copy the following code in a cell below the earlier code in the Notebook.
+Use the same `CognitiveServices.ipynb` Notebook as before and copy the following code in a cell below the earlier code in the Notebook.
+Again we conduct a REST Call by sending data to the *Translate Cognitive Service* and receiving a response from the pre-trained Machine Learning model behind the scenes.

 ```python
 import requests, json